mathebuddy/mathebuddy-website/README.md

-# mathebuddy-website
+# mathe:buddy Website

-Website for the MatheBuddy App
+Website for the MatheBuddy App, hosted at [https://app.f07-its.fh-koeln.de](https://app.f07-its.fh-koeln.de)